saumas/dcos-docs-site/pages/mesosphere/dcos/services/dcos-monitoring/1.4.0/cli-references/monitoring-prometheus/index.md

 # Description

-The `dcos monitoring prometheus` command offers commands to query the Prometheus endpoint of your monitoring stack.
+The `dcos monitoring prometheus` command offers subcommands to query the Prometheus endpoint of your monitoring stack.

 # Usage